 So, that’s where I’m at right now.
 My manuscript is off my plate until July.
 I’m really looking forward to just chilling with some novels.
 I miss reading for leisure!

 Cait Gordon is the author of Life in the ’Cosm, a story about a little green guy who’s crushing on the female half of his two-headed colleague.
 Cait is currently working on a prequel to ’Cosm called The Stealth Lovers, a military space opera.
-When she’s not writing, she’s editing manuscripts for indie authors and running The Spoonie Authors Network, a blog whose contributors are writers with disabilities and/or chronic conditions.
+When she’s not writing, she’s editing manuscripts for indie authors and running The Spoonie Authors Network, a blog whose contributors are writers who manage disabilities and/or chronic conditions.
 She also really likes cake.

 An Irish-Canadian warrior princess and author of Life in the ’Cosm, a comedy sci-fi with an unusual amount of dessert.
 She's also the editor of the Spoonie Authors Network blog.